luciesteigleder/roman-numerals/README.md

 ## Quick fixes

 1. Activate the function that prompts the user to type the number itself.
-2. Maybe add a frontend for a better user interface?
+2. Maybe add a frontend for a user interface?

-Let me know if you have any further questions or if there's anything else I can assist you with!